Photographers create permanent visual images for an exceptional range of creative, technical and documentary purposes.

 Typical work activities

-Work activities vary according to specialisation.
+Exact tasks vary according to the specialisation.
 However, common activities for most photographers include:

 - working with clients to discuss the images they require and how they want to use them;